TABLE OF CONTENTS

 He said even though vacancy rates have declined, Calgary still has “lots of inventory.”
 It’s still higher than most other Canadian cities, he said.

 Prices will remain flat, and “under the rate of inflation,” he believes because of the inventory levels.

 “To bring back the housing market into equilibrium in Calgary,” he said.
 “Ultimately, it will be a function of stimulating the economy to pick up demand.”

-As in other cities, affordable housing is a problem in Calgary.
+As in other cities, affordable housing for Calgary Apartments is a problem.
 He stated that for 2019, he wants to “see the number of individuals with core housing needs go down.”
 Homelessness and unemployment remain high in Calgary, and this has caused further demand for socially designated housing.